 The most common swimming strokes or styles are the freestyle stroke, the breaststroke, the backstroke and the butterfly stroke.
 They are well-known because they are used in swimming competitions.

-Besides these common strokes, there are other styles of swim strokes like the sidestroke, the trudgen, the combat swimmer stroke etc. They are used less often but can also be fun to learn.
+Besides these common strokes, other styles of swim strokes exist like the sidestroke, the trudgen, the combat swimmer stroke etc. They are used less often but can also be fun to learn.

 Let's have a quick overview of these popular swimming strokes now.